Quantum-inspired Bayesian probability algorithm for nuclear mass predictions: Results and discussion

 Fig. \ref{fig5} shows that the WS4 model successfully captures the overall trend of $Q_\alpha$ variations, but discrepancies persist in specific regions.
 For Ra isotopes, the WS4 model accurately reproduces the sharp increase in $Q_\alpha$ at $N=126$ associated with shell closure.
 However, in the neutron-deficient region, its original predictions deviate to some extent from the experimental values.
 For Es isotopes, many studies have verified the presence of a subshell at $N=152$ \cite{k8, k9, k10}, which is manifested as an enhancement in $Q_\alpha$.
 Fig. \ref{fig5}(b) indicates that the original predictions of the WS4 model do not fully account for the subshell effect in this region.

 After optimization by the QIBP algorithm, the description of $Q_\alpha$ is improved for nearly all nuclei.
 For Ra isotopes, the QIBP algorithm applies slight adjustments to the WS4 predictions, making them more consistent with the experimental values.
 For Es isotopes, the improvement achieved by the QIBP algorithm is likewise evident, yielding a more accurate description of the subshell effect at $N=152$.
-This improvement is attributed to the incorporation of quantum dynamical principles into the learning process.
-By processing nuclear data through robust Schr\"{o}dinger potentials, the QIBP algorithm effectively identifies correlations and patterns among nuclei, thereby capturing quantum features such as subshell effects and yielding more reliable predictions.
+This improvement is attributed to the application of the Schr\"{o}dinger equation as a mathematical tool during the training process.
+By processing nuclear data through robust Schr\"{o}dinger potentials, the QIBP algorithm effectively identifies correlations and patterns among nuclei, thereby capturing physical effects such as subshell effects, and yielding more reliable predictions.

-To further demonstrate the advantage of the QIBP algorithm in identifying quantum effects, Fig.~\ref{fig5} also presents the $Q_\alpha$ predictions obtained using the CBP estimator.
+To further demonstrate the advantage of the QIBP algorithm in identifying subtle effects and correlations, Fig.~\ref{fig5} also presents the $Q_\alpha$ predictions obtained using the CBP estimator.
 It can be seen that, for both Ra and Es isotopes, the $Q_{\alpha}$ values predicted by the QIBP algorithm are more consistent with the experimental values than those predicted by the CBP estimator.
 In particular, for the Es isotopes at $N=152$, the QIBP algorithm captures the influence of the subshell effect on $Q_\alpha$ more accurately than the CBP estimator.
-This is because the QIBP algorithm employs a potential function that incorporates quantum dynamical principles to process nuclear data, effectively accounting for the influences of strongly correlated nuclei.
-As a result, it provides a more reliable description of quantum effects, such as subshell structures.
-In contrast, the predictions of the CBP estimator rely excessively on adjacent nuclei, which reduces the influence of strongly correlated but non-adjacent nuclei on the prediction and thus weakens its ability to capture quantum effects.
+Since the QIBP algorithm employs a more robust Schr\"{o}dinger potential to process nuclear mass data, it can effectively account for the influences of strongly correlated nuclei.
+As a result, it provides a more reliable description of physical effects in nuclear mass data, such as subshell effects.
+In contrast, the predictions of the CBP estimator rely excessively on adjacent nuclei, which reduces the influence of strongly correlated but non-adjacent nuclei on the prediction and thus weakens its ability to capture these physical effects.